 You can begin receiving Social Security as early as age 62 — but in doing so, your monthly benefits may be reduced for life.
 If you’re able to wait to collect benefits, it may be worth it in the long run.
 Each month you delay collection increases your eligible benefits, up to a point:

-- Once you reach full retirement age, you are entitled to 100% of the benefits calculated from your lifetime earnings.
+- Once you reach full retirement age (between 65 and 67 years; see the chart below): You are entitled to 100% of the benefits calculated from your lifetime earnings.
 See the table below to view your full retirement age.

-- If you begin collecting Social Security at age 70 (the maximum age), your full retirement benefit will be 32% larger than if you began collection at your full retirement age.1
+- If you begin collecting Social Security at the maximum age (70 years): Your full retirement benefit will be 32% larger than if you began collection at your full retirement age.1

-- Postponing collection of your Social Security retirement benefits can also provide your spouse with a higher survivors benefit.
+- Postponing collection of your Social Security retirement benefits: Can provide your spouse with a higher survivors benefit.

 Everyone’s situation is unique — and waiting may or may not be the right choice for you.
-Your Ameriprise advisor can help you decide on an approach that could consider:
+We can help you decide on an approach that considers:

 What’s the difference between collecting at a younger age versus waiting?